-Car insurance is mandatory to obtain for all motorists, but what happens if your circumstances change and you need to cancel your car insurance policy?
+Car insurance is mandatory to obtain for all motorists, but what happens if your circumstances change?
+You may find yourself wondering, "Can I cancel car insurance?"
 Maybe you’ve decided to sell your car, or you’re off travelling and want to keep your car off road for a while.
 Or worse, maybe your car has been stolen or written off.
-Well, the good news is you can cancel car insurance and it's so easy!
+Well, the good news is, yes you can cancel car insurance and it's so easy!
 Whatever the reason, it is possible for you to get a refund on your car insurance.

-If you want to cancel your car insurance the first thing you should do is check your policy – every company will have a different policy and incur different charges.
+If you want to cancel your car insurance the first thing you should do is check your policy – every company will have a different policy and incur a different cancellation fee.
 Find out the possibilities and how much you could be refunded before you make a decision.

 Once you have the information you need and are happy to continue with the cancellation of your car insurance, then you need to contact the insurance company.
 If you are paying your car insurance via direct debit, simply cancelling your direct debit isn’t enough.
 You need to contact your insurer directly and inform them of your intentions.